Connecticut mom credits family dog with saving baby’s life - NewsBreak

 Connecticut mom credits family dog with saving baby’s life

-GLASTONBURY, Conn. ( WTNH ) — A Connecticut family’s dog is receiving all the praise and treats this week for an incredible reason.
-His owner credits the dog with saving her baby’s life.
+GLASTONBURY, Conn. ( WTNH ) — A Connecticut family’s dog is receiving all the praise and treats this week after his owner says he saved her baby’s life.

-On Monday, December 13, Kelly Dowling’s baby girl had a cold, so she put her down in the crib to rest.
+On Monday night, Kelly Dowling’s baby girl had a cold, so she put her down in the crib to rest.

-Henry, the family’s Boston Terrier, kept letting himself into the nursery even though his owner repeatedly told him not to.
+Henry, the family’s Boston Terrier, kept letting himself into the nursery even though Dowling repeatedly told him not to.
 He did it five times.

 Dowling said they rushed the baby to Connecticut Children’s and the doctor essentially sucked out all the congestion that was making it difficult for her to breathe.
 She is doing much better now.